Dark Mode Design

 Colour Schemes

-Remember, contrast is key.
-Aim for a minimum contrast ratio of 4.5:1 for normal text and 3:1 for large text to ensure readability.
-Tools like WebAIM’s Contrast Checker can help you achieve the right balance.
+Aim for a minimum contrast ratio of 4.5:1 for normal text and 3:1 for large text to meet WCAG 2.2 AA standards.
+Tools like WebAIM’s Contrast Checker and Figma’s built-in accessibility tools make this straightforward to verify.

 Typography

-Typography in dark mode requires special attention to maintain readability:
+Typography in dark mode requires specific adjustments to maintain readability:

-- Font Weight: Slightly increase font-weight to improve legibility against dark backgrounds.
-What looks crisp in light mode might appear too thin in dark mode.
+- Font weight: Slightly increase font weight for body text.
+What looks crisp in light mode can appear too thin and blurry in dark mode due to light bleed on OLED screens.

-- Font Size: Consider increasing font size by 1-2 pixels.
-Smaller text can be harder to read in dark mode.
+- Font size: Consider increasing body font size by 1–2px in dark mode.
+Smaller text reads harder against dark backgrounds.

-- Font Choice: Sans-serif fonts often work better in dark mode as they maintain clarity at smaller sizes.
+- Font choice: Sans-serif fonts generally perform better in dark mode — they maintain clarity at smaller sizes without the serif details blurring.

 Images and Icons